Quantum corrected black hole microstates and entropy: Black holes with holographic matter

 In this section, we summarise the model of~\cite{Grimaldi:2022suv} and discuss some of its properties.
 This doubly holographic model of a BTZ black hole with a brane can be viewed from three perspectives: the bulk, the brane, and the boundary perspective.

-\paragraph{Bulk perspective.} We begin from the bulk perspective, in which we have a bulk gravitational theory of Einstein gravity in three dimensions coupled to a two-dimensional brane.
+\paragraph{Bulk perspective.} We begin from the bulk perspective, in which we have a bulk gravitational theory of Einstein gravity in three dimensions coupled to a two-dimensional brane -- see \autoref{fig:persp}c.
 We will be interested in the setting in which the brane has an intrinsic gravity, specifically a Jackiw–Teitelboim gravity action.
-The dynamical parts of the action are\footnote{In this work, we focus on the Euclidean continuation of the construction of~\cite{Grimaldi:2022suv}.
-For this reason, we work in Euclidean signature throughout.}
+The action is given by\footnote{To illustrate the construction of the model, we omit the relevant Gibbons-Hawking-York terms to have a well-defined variational principle.
+These terms can be found in eq.~\eqref{eq: I total}.
+Note that in JT gravity, the dynamics are governed by the Gibbons-Hawking-York term at the asymptotic boundary of the brane~\cite{Almheiri:2014cka,Maldacena:2019cbz}.}